evowilliamson/getting-cleaning-data-with-r/README.md

 The result of this assignments are the following artifacts:

-1. The getting_cleaning_data_README.md file (this file)
+1. README.md file (this file)
-2. The getting_cleaning_data_codebook.md file that contains that describes the requested datasets
+2. Codebook.md file that contains that describes the requested datasets
-3. The script getting_cleaning_data.R that takes as input the datasets described in the **Experiment** and generates two extra datasets, being the **getting_cleaning_data_datasets.csv** and **getting_cleaning_data_averages.csv**.
+3. The script run_analysis.R that takes as input the datasets described in the **Experiment** and generates two extra datasets, being the **getting_cleaning_data_datasets.csv** and **getting_cleaning_data_averages.csv**.
 These datasets are described in the next bullet
 4. Dataset getting_cleaning_data_dataset.csv: mean and std variables of original X_train.txt and X_test.txt.
 Newly introduced variables are the type (train or test), the activity label and the subject
 5. Dataset getting_cleaning_data_averages.csv.
 Contains the mean and std variables of the original X_train.txt and X_test.txt and these variables are grouped by the subject and the activity and averages are calculated for these variables

 ## Script

-The script getting_cleaning_data.R contains the code that reads the original datasets and generates the required enriched datasets, being **getting_cleaning_data_dataset.csv** and **getting_cleaning_data_averages.csv**.
+The script run_analysis.R contains the code that reads the original datasets and generates the required enriched datasets, being **getting_cleaning_data_dataset.csv** and **getting_cleaning_data_averages.csv**.

 ### Dependent libraries

-The script **getting_cleaning_data.R** uses the libraries dplyr and gsubfn.
+The script **run_analysis.R** uses the libraries dplyr and gsubfn.
 These libraries can be installed the following way:
 * install.packages('dplyr')
 * install.packages('gsubfn')

-These packages must be installed before the script getting_cleaning_data.R can be run successfully
+These packages must be installed before the script run_analysis.R can be run successfully

 ### Design of the script